giandbt/synboost/README.md

-# Pixel-wise Anomaly Detection for Complex Outdoors Scenes
+# Pixel-wise Anomaly Detection for Complex Driving Scenes
-This repository is the paper implementation of Pixel-wise Anomaly Detection for Complex Outdoors Scenes (`HYPER-LINK PAPER`).
+This repository is the paper implementation for Pixel-wise Anomaly Detection for Complex Driving Scenes (`HYPER-LINK PAPER ONCE IN ARXIV`).

 ![Alt text](display_images/methodology.png?raw=true "Methodology")